MohaOnline/drupal-starter-kit/docs/sites/all/modules/contrib/nagios/README.txt

 1. Go to Admin -> Build -> Modules
    Enable the module.

-2. Go to Admin -> Settings -> Nagios monitoring.
+2. Go to Admin -> Settings -> Nagios Monitoring.
    Enter a unique ID.
 This must match what you configure Nagios for.
    See below for more details.